hydraulic-software/conveyor/guidebook/docs/faq/index.md

 Also, if you work on a code hosting service/forge of some kind and you'd like to incorporate Conveyor's features into your site, then get in touch and ask for a reseller license.

-Conveyor isn't designed as a service because, like many, we feel that the service-ification of the software industry has swung a bit too far.
-Many programs are now offered exclusively as hosted services when it's not technically justifiable, and even when it makes things worse for users.
 Being a local tool means you get:

 * Ultra-fast turnaround times on rebuilds, so you can quickly experiment and polish your package.
 * No outages.
 A tool is as available as your own hardware.
 * Privacy.
-We never see your code, so you can use Conveyor for internal or proprietary tools without worry.
+We never see your code, so you can use Conveyor for internal or sensitive apps without worry.
 * Absolute control.
 When you buy the Source or Unlimited plans you get the source code and can fork it, or even resell it as a feature of your own product.
 Good luck forking a service!

 It has advantages for us too: